 The area where we have the most direct influence.
-Here we strive to set the standards and lead action on the challenges facing the district.
+Here we strive to set the standards and lead action on the challenges facing the District.

-ENABLE through partnerships, policy, decisions and services.
+ENABLE through partnerships, policy,

 We have shared responsibility and influence in our partnerships and own projects, and sometimes as a facilitator to the projects of others.